jhallen/exorsim/rload/rload.md

 The format is mostly straightforward, except there is a compressed format for local relocation fixups that I've not yet been able to figure out.

+# Intro

+Study the relocatable assembler and RLOAD manuals.
+Each module produced by the assembler has XREFs (external references) and XDEFs (symbols visible by other modules).

+There are a number of sections where code can be generated:

+	ASCT Absolute section, use ORG to specify address BSCT Relocatable section below $100 for direct mode addressing DSCT Relocatable data section
+	PSCT Relocatable code section
+	CSCT FORTRAN blank common section
+	COMM FORTRAN named common section in BSCT, DSCT or PSCT.

+The blank and named common sections can not receive object data, you can only use RMBs in them.
+The starting address within each module for a common section of the same name is the same (ones with the same name overlap).
+The size of each of these common sections is the size of the largest one.

+During linking, there are local fixups and external fixups.
+Local fixups are for JMPs to locations within the same module, where the target symbol is not an XDEF.
+External fixups are for JMPs to targets in other modules.

+Local fixups are more common, there is some kind of compressed format for them.

 # Records

 Object files are composed of binary records.
 Each record looks like this: